EsdrasAmora/todo-app/README.md

 ### Running tests and development mode

-Run all command in the root directory
+Run all the following commands in the root directory

 ```bash
 # install dependencies